-In order to assess the awareness of the target audience, their attitude and level of knowledge achieved by educational interventions or other information provision (e.g. via an educational programme with a goal of preventing drug exposure during pregnancy), scientifically rigorous survey methods should be http://www.encepp.eu applied.
-XVI.Appendix I summarises key methodological aspects to be considered for the design and implementation of a survey.
+In order to assess the awareness of the target audience, their attitude and the-level of knowledge achieved by educational interventions and/or other information provision (for examplee.g. via an educational programme with a goal of preventing drug exposure during pregnancy), scientifically rigorous survey methods should be applied.
+XVI.
+Appendix I summarises key methodological aspects to be considered for the design and implementation of a survey.

-A survey generally includes a set of standard questions administered through telephone contact, inperson interview or self-administered through postal/electronic communication, which are repeated over time.
-Such an approach may be tailored to the monitoring of attitude and knowledge in a diverse sample that includes representatives from each audience segment of interest in the target populations of healthcare professionals and/or patients.
+A survey generally includes a core-set of standard questions administered through telephone contact, in-in-person interview7 or self-administered through postal/electronic communication, which are repeated over time.
+Such an approach may be tailored to the monitoring of attitude and knowledge in a diverse sample7 that includes representatives from each audience segment of interest in the target populations of healthcare professionals and/or patients.
 Psychometric measures should be used as appropriate.
 Whenever feasible a randomised sample and an adequate sample size should be selected.
 In contrast, use of the advocacy groups or patient support groups to survey knowledge can be considered to be inherently biased through self-selection, and should be avoided.